Scholarship committee

 USD Student

-Gabi Luevano is a second-year Communications Studies major with minors in Business Administration, Multicultural Studies, and Spanish.
+Gabi Luevano is a third-year Communications Studies major with minors in Business Administration, Multicultural Studies, and Spanish.
 Gabi works as an Office Assistant for the Dean of Students and as a Resident's Assistant.
 Gabi is involved on campus as an Honors Peer Mentor and is involved in multiple multicultural student organizations.

 Sara Mart